Greg Patton

 Greg Patton (born 1952) is a tennis coach, both nationally and at a collegiate level.
 He currently leads the nationally ranked Boise State Broncos of men's tennis program of Boise State University as their head coach.
 His career record at Boise State is 203-67.
 At Boise State, he has won seven conference championships in nine seasons in four different conferences (Big Sky, Big West, Western Athletic Conference, Mountain West).

 His overall college coaching record is 554-260.

 Patton is also a veteran coach in the World TeamTennis ranks.
 He was the head coach of the St. Louis Aces, whose roster includes Andy Roddick.

-He lives in Boise, Idaho with his wife, Christa, who was an adjunct French Professor at Boise State, and two children, Chelsea and Garrett.
+He lives in Boise, Idaho with his wife, Christa, an adjunct French Professor at Boise State, and two children, Chelsea and Garrett.
 Garrett is currently playing professionally in Europe.

 Playing career

 Greg Patton played his collegiate tennis for the UC Santa Barbara Gauchos of the University of California, Santa Barbara in 1972-73 and 1973-74.